adeo/mozaic-design-system/src/pages/GetStarted/Developers/whatsincluded/index.md

 ├── settings-tools/
 │   ├── _s.***.scss
 │   ├── _t.***.scss
-│   └── _allsettings.scss (this is a sub bundle containing all variables, mixins, and functions import only this one) ├── generics/
+│   └── _all-settings.scss (this is a sub bundle containing all variables, mixins, and functions import only this one) ├── generics/
 │   └── _g.***.scss
 ├── elements/